Partha Pratim Mondal

 Partha Pratim Mondal obtained his Ph.D from Indian Institute of Science Bangalore.
 He was employed as a postdoctoral research fellow at Massachusetts Institute of Technology, Cambridge USA, International Centre for Theoretical Sciences, Trieste, Italy and University of Genova, Italy.
-He joined the Department of Instrumentation and Applied Physics, IISc in 2010 as an Assistant Professor, where he is currently an Associate Professor.
+He joined the Department of Instrumentation and Applied Physics, IISc in 2010 as an Assistant Professor, where he is currently as a Professor.

 - Integrated Light-sheet imaging and flow-based enquiry (iLIFE) system for 3D in-vivo imaging of multicellular organism.Applied Physics Letters 111, (2017).

 - Total internal reflection fluorescence based multiplane localization microscopy enables super-resolved volume imaging.Applied Physics Letters 110, 211102 (2017).